• Skip to main content

 • Penne, Rigatoni, Ziti or any Hearty Short Pasta - Choose a hearty pasta shape that will hold up to your hearty marinara sauce.

-Step 1 - In a large pot or Dutch oven, simmer the sausage links in enough water just to cover them until cooked through, about 10 minutes.
-Meanwhile, you can slice your veggies (see how to slice fennel below).
-Remove the sausages to a plate with tongs, drain the water, and slice the sausage into large chunks.
+Step 1 - In a large pot or Dutch oven, simmer the sausage links in enough water just to cover them until cooked through.
+This will ensure they are cooked through before being caramelized.

 Ingredients, sliced onion, bell peppers, fennel and sausage links on a cutting board.

 Step 2 - In the same pot, saute the onion, peppers and fennel in a bit of olive oil on one side of the pot and the sliced sausage links on the other side.
-Stir them occasionally but allow them to be in contact with the pot for awhile so they get a nice caramel brown color.
-Season the veggies with salt and pepper.

 Step 3 - Add the garlic, brown sugar and herbs and give it a good stir.
-Add the canned tomato and stir to combine.
-Simmer on low heat for about an hour.

-Step 4 - When ready to eat, cook pasta and serve with the sauce and Parmesan cheese.
+Step 4 - When ready to eat, cook the pasta and serve with the sauce and Parmesan cheese.

 Suasage peppers and onions pasta sauce over penne.